wmsuhaimiws/Movielens-Spark-and-Cassandra-pipeline/README.md

 # MovieLens 100k — Big Data Pipeline (Spark · Cassandra · HBase · MongoDB)

-An end-to-end analytical data-engineering pipeline on the [MovieLens 100k](https://grouplens.org/datasets/movielens/) dataset, built on **HDFS → Apache Spark (PySpark) → Apache Cassandra**, with read-back validation and an optional **HBase + MongoDB** replication.
+An end to end analytical data-engineering pipeline on the [MovieLens 100k](https://grouplens.org/datasets/movielens/) dataset, built on **HDFS → Apache Spark (PySpark) → Apache Cassandra**, with read-back validation and an optional **HBase + MongoDB** replication.
 The same pipeline is delivered in two runnable forms: